-Chicago solo debut.
-Wearing a white glove, Joseph Hammer uses computerized sources abstracted by hand with tape loops on vintage magnetic audio gear.
-Extended, gorgeous plunderphonics.
-Here, he premieres his latest work, Road Less Traveled.
+L.A.-based artist Joseph Hammer uses computerized sources, abstracted by hand, playing tape loops on vintage magnetic audio gear.
+Here, in his first solo Chicago performance, he premieres his new work Road Less Traveled.

 In various collaborations, solo, and as a founding member of Points of Friction, Dinosaurs with Horns and the trio Solid Eye, Joseph Hammer (b.1959, Hollywood, Calif.) has performed widely and been an influential contributor to the Los Angeles underground music scene since the early 1980s, including as part of LAFMS (Los Angeles Free Music Society), the fringe collective of the mid 70s-80s.
 His practice draws on the complexities of the process of listening and playing, using music as it influences our notion of time, memory and intimacy as the basis for improvisation and abstraction.